 - Providing psychology-driven strategic consulting & executive coaching

 - Built a new masterclass and training program on Neuroleadership

 Mainly thanks to our amazing Clara, anyone can learn the basics of Brain & Behaviour for free on our blog.
 She seems to have a way of explaining even the most abstract of psychological principles in such a way that anyone can understand.
 If this is the first time you’ve heard about Brain & Behaviour I’d recommend you check out our blog and scan an article that interests you.

 One of our top article last year was on cognitive biases that restrict your professional judgment.
 It explains why our decisions are often not as rational as we might think.
 Another article you might like is about the psychology applied in supermarkets.
 Philip and I interviewed two C-level executives at Crisp and Picnic for this article, which ended up on Frankwatching too.

-Knowledge is potential power but in the end, it's about execution.
+Knowledge is potential power but in the end, it’s about execution.
 Knowing how to motivate people to take action is great but actually inspiring a crowd to donate more for cancer research is better.
-Which psychological tactics are most useful in what behavioural change campaigns?
+Which psychological tactics are most useful in what behavioral change campaigns?
 We asked the Brain & Cognition in Society master students from the University of Amsterdam.